-The Tax Cuts and Jobs Act created a deduction for certain pass-through business income which is known as the Qualified Business Income Deduction (QBID) or Section 199A Deduction.
-The actual calculation of the deduction was done in 2018 on one of two (2) worksheets depending on the income of the taxpayer.
-However, starting in 2019, this deduction is calculated on tax forms that will become part of the tax return.
-In 2019, taxpayers will use Form 8995 - Qualified Business Income Deduction Simplified Computation or Form 8995-A Qualified Business Income Deduction to compute the deduction.
+The Tax Cuts and Jobs Act of 2017 created a deduction for certain pass-through business income known as the Qualified Business Income Deduction (QBID) or Section 199A Deduction.
+The actual calculation of the deduction was done in 2018 on one of two worksheets depending on the taxpayer's income.
+However, beginning in 2019, this deduction is calculated on two tax forms:

 Qualified Business Income

-Whichever worksheet is used to calculate the QBID, the underlying calculation starts with a separate determination of the "Qualified Business Income" (QBI) for each pass-through business that a taxpayer owns.
-Then the actual allowed deduction is made up of the qualified business income components of each pass-through business reported on the tax return.
+Whichever form is used to calculate the QBID, the underlying calculation starts with a separate determination of the QBI for each pass-through business that a taxpayer owns.
+Then the actual allowed deduction is made up of the QBI components of each pass-through business reported on the tax return.

-For taxpayers that have income (or loss) from rental property, they will not be eligible for the QBID when they hold the property for investment purposes.
-However, a taxpayer that holds rental property as a real estate business and can either meet the standard of an active real estate business or can satisfy the requirement of the Safe Harbor Election under Section 3.03 of Notice 2019-07, they will also be eligible to claim the Section 199A Deduction.
+Rental property held for investment purposes is not eligible for QBID.
+However, a taxpayer that holds rental property as a real estate business and can either meet the standard of an active real estate business or can satisfy the requirement of the Safe Harbor Election under Section 3.03 of Notice 2019-07 will be eligible to claim QBID.

 Taxpayer Income Thresholds